 We all want to feel connected with our spouse.
 Feeling wanted, excited within our relationship, and that we have a partner in our lives are important parts of feeling fulfilled in a relationship.
-As parents of young children, it can seem impossible to pursue this type of exciting and fulfilling relationship without it being at the expense of what your child needs.
-Before you know it, all your emotional energy gets poured into being a parent and the intimate connection between you and your partner can begin to fade.
+As parents of young children, it can seem impossible to pursue this type of exciting and fulfilling relationship.
+This often feels at the expense of what your child needs.
+Before you know it, all your emotional energy gets poured into being a parent.
+The intimate connection between you and your partner can begin to fade.

 As a father of a two-and-a-half year old and a one-year old, I am writing this blog half as healthy relationship advice for you and half as a motivational speech for myself!

-I know all too well how difficult it can be to manage the daily stressors of life, stacked on top of household responsibilities, compounded by making sure the kids’ basic needs are met, and all while trying to spend meaningful quality time with kids.
+I know all too well how difficult it can be to manage the daily stressors of life.
+This being stacked on top of household responsibilities, compounded by making sure the kids’ basic needs are met.
+And all while trying to spend meaningful quality time with kids.

 With all that on our plate, who has time for something silly like romance?
 Maybe when the kids move out, right?